jsverse/transloco/README.md

 ## Lazy Load Translation Files

-Let's say you have a todos page and you want to create separate translation files for this page, and load them only when the user navigates there.
-First, you need to create a `todos` folder (or whatever name you choose); In it, create a translation file for each language you want to support:
+Let's say we have a todos page and we want to create separate translation files for this page, and load them only when the user navigates there.
+First, we need to create a `todos` folder (or whatever name you choose); In it, we create a translation file for each language we want to support:

 ```
 ├─ i18n/